serverless/examples/aws-python-pynamodb-s3-sigurl/README.md

 to manage asset uploads and downloads.

 The initial POST creates an asset entry in dynamo and returns a presigned upload URL.
-This is used upload the asset without needing any credentials.
+This is used to upload the asset without needing any credentials.
 An s3 event triggers another lambda method to mark the asset as "RECEIVED".
 One can then initiate a PUT to the asset's REST path to mark it as "UPLOADED"